 We couldn’t fault this food tour, Gabi had such in-depth knowledge of Crete’s food and history.
 She was also so friendly, it was like being shown around by a friend.

-Just one tip, don’t wait until the end of your visit to Chania to do this tour as we did.
+Just one tip, don’t wait until the end of your visit to Chania City to do this tour as we did.
 If you do it at the beginning it will stand you in good stead for the rest of your time in Chania and Crete.
-You’ll have a much better idea of what to eat and to do.
+You’ll have a much better idea of what to eat and what to do.

 Free Walking Tour

 If unlike us, you’re not a foodie, another option is to take this free walking tour of Chania.
-Run by a group of local friends, who show you around Chania and tell you all about Chania’s culture and history.
+Run by a group of local friends, who show you around Chania City and tell you all about Chania’s culture and history.

 Segway Tour